-Complete through Winners at War.
+Complete through Survivor 41.
 Click contestant name/picture to view their contestant page.

 PBE is pretty much just the bottom half of the PAE chart for finalists.
 But since it represents the people who underperformed before the jury, we broke it off into a separate table (and listed the scores from the largest underperformance on down to the smallest).
 In seasons 1-29 there were 32 overperformers (positive PAE score) and 40 underperformers (negative PAE).
 We've listed only the "bottom" 31 here.
 Sorry, other 15 barely underperformers (including Brian Heidik, S20 Parvati Shallow, S2 Colby Donaldson, and S13 Ozzy Lusth).

 Again, PAE uses the "No jury" score (ChW + wTCR).
 First, we calculate "expected" jury score (ExJ), which is the number of jurors (TotJ) times the ratio of the player's No jury score (NoJ) divided by the sum of all the NoJ scores of the finalists (SNoJ).
 Basically, in a jury of the size the player saw, they should receive ExJ votes.
 ExJ = TotJ * [NoJ/(SNoJ)].